mixOmicsTeam/mixOmics-Vignette/docs/04-Nintegration.md

 ### Number of components

-As in the PLS-DA framework presented in Section 3.4, we first fit a `block.plsda` model without variable selection to assess the global performance of the model and choose the number of components.
+As in the PLS-DA framework presented in Module 3, we first fit a `block.plsda` model without variable selection to assess the global performance of the model and choose the number of components.
 We run `perf()` with 10-fold cross validation repeated 10 times for up to 5 components and with our specified design matrix.
 Similar to PLS-DA, we obtain the performance of the model with respect to the different prediction distances (Figure \@ref(fig:diablo-perf)):

 ```r